-- 4. The Chair shall, subject to paragraph five below, decide on the application of these standing orders to any proceedings of the Authority. - 5.
-The decision of the Chair under this standing order, or under any other power contained in these standing orders when notified to the Authority shall take effect immediately, unless two Members of the Authority disagree, in which case the Chair's decision shall be treated as a proposal to be effective only if confirmed by the Authority on a vote.
-One Member shall be entitled to explain the cause of the disagreement following which the ruling will be put to the vote without further discussion: any alternative decision of the Chair necessary for the proper conduct of business shall be treated in the same way. - 6.
-Where the Chair of the Authority has died, has ceased to hold office or where he/she has been unable to perform his/her duties as Chair owing to illness, absence from the United Kingdom or any other cause, another lay Member nominated by a majority of the Members shall act as Chair until a new Chair is appointed or the existing Chair resumes duties.
-Reference to Chair in these standing orders shall, so long as there is no Chair to perform his or her duties, be taken to include references to the stand-in Chair. - 7.
-The validity of any proceedings of the Authority shall not be affected by any vacancy in the office of: the Chair; the Members appointed by relevant Ministers in Wales and Northern Ireland; any defect in a person's appointment as Chair or other Member or; the composition for the time being of the Membership of the Authority.
+- 4. The Chair shall, subject to paragraph five below, decide on the application of these standing orders to any proceedings of the Board. - 5.
+The decision of the Chair under this standing order, or under any other power contained in these standing orders when notified to the Board shall take effect immediately, unless two Members of the Board disagree, in which case the Chair's decision shall be treated as a proposal to be effective only if confirmed by the Board on a vote.
+One Member shall be entitled to explain the cause of the disagreement following which the ruling will be put to the vote without further discussion; any alternative decision of the Chair necessary for the proper conduct of business shall be treated in the same way. - 6.
+Where the Chair of the Authority has died, has ceased to hold office or where they are unable to perform their duties as Chair owing to illness, absence from the United Kingdom or any other cause, another lay Member nominated by a majority of the Members shall act as stand in Chair, until a new Chair, or Interim Chair is appointed by the Secretary of State.
+Reference to Chair in these standing orders shall, so long as there is no

+Chair to perform their duties, be taken to include references to the stand-in Chair.

+7. The validity of any proceedings of the Board shall not be affected by any vacancy in the office of: the Chair; the Members appointed by relevant Ministers in Wales and Northern Ireland; any defect in a person's appointment as Chair or other Member or; the composition for the time being of the Membership of the Board.